 Write the summary statements below which you identified in lessons 1 through 4.
 Simplify if necessary.

-"Honor-status reversal-in our life and in the mission of God"
+Lesson 4 Prayer for learning and growth Write a prayer concerning ...
+"Honor-status reversal-in our life and in the mission of God" Congratulations!
+You have completed the second week of learning in Journey of Discovery in Honor, Shame

-Congratulations!

-You have

-Completed the

-Second week

-of learning in

-"Journey of

-Discovery in

-Honor, Shame,

-and the Gospel."